-As box diagrams the generators $\mu_{\phi_1,\phi_2}$ and $\g_{\phi_1,\phi_2}$ are a box with a vertical line receptively a box with a horizontal line, and the following valid decorations:
+As box diagrams, the generators $\mu_{\phi_1,\phi_2}$ and $\g_{\phi_1,\phi_2}$ are a box with a vertical line respectively a box with a horizontal line, and the following valid decorations:

-Or just unlabelled boxes in the case of unpopulated diagrams.
+Or just unlabeled boxes in the case of unpopulated diagrams.

 Being decomposable means tautologically that it stems from an iteration as above.
 The recursive recognition definition is that there is either a horizontal of a vertical line which cuts the diagram into two nonempty parts each of which has the same property.

-The box diagrams that are obtained in this way are decomposable by definition and valid formulas are obtained by this iterated substitution.
+The box diagrams obtained in this way are decomposable by definition and valid formulas are obtained by this iterated substitution.
 The ambiguity in bracketing operations leading to multiple parallel horizontal or vertical line segments in the choice is taken care of by associativity of composition respectively the strict monoidal structure.
-The basic box diagrams also already incorporate the interchange relation, while the generalized box diagram encodes the different sides differently --- see Figure \ref{fig:interchangebox}.
+The basic box diagrams also already incorporate the interchange relation, while the generalized box diagram encodes the different sides differently --- see Figure~\ref{fig:interchangebox}.
+The following is straightforward:

-\begin{lem} Substitution into the labelled basic/generalized box diagrams form a non--Sigma colored operad structure and hence the morphisms of a non--Sigma FC.
-There is a morphism of such operads, functor of Feynman categories, from generalized box diagrams to basic box diagrams by classes under the coarser equivalence. \end{lem} \begin{proof} Straightforward. \end{proof} A substitution by composition with a generator \eqref{eq:boxgenerators} in the box picture divides one rectangle with a horizontal of a vertical line.
+\begin{rmk} Substitution into the labeled basic/generalized box diagrams form a non--Sigma colored operad structure and hence the morphisms of a non--Sigma Feynman category.
+There is a morphism of such operads, functor of Feynman categories, from generalized box diagrams to basic box diagrams by classes under the coarser equivalence.
+A substitution by composition with a generator \eqref{eq:boxgenerators} in the box picture divides one rectangle with a horizontal of a vertical line.

-\begin{rmk} Enumerated unlabelled basic/generalized box diagrams form an operad under substitution.
+Similarly, enumerated unlabeled basic/generalized box diagrams form an operad under substitution.
 Decomposable tight squares form a suboperad of the decomposable squares of \cite{Dunn,Brinkmeier} and there is a morphism operad to the enumerated basic/box configurations, by taking the isotopy classes. \end{rmk}